mei-friend/mei-friend/README.md

 ## Acknowledgements

-The *mei-friend* Web application is developed by [Werner Goebl](https://iwk.mdw.ac.at/werner-goebl) ([@wergo](https://github.com/wergo)) and [David M. Weigl](https://iwk.mdw.ac.at/david-weigl) ([@musicog](https://github.com/musicog)), [Department of Music Acoustics](https://iwk.mdw.ac.at), [mdw - University of Music and Performing Arts Vienna](https://mdw.ac.at).
+The *mei-friend* Web application is developed by [Werner Goebl](https://iwk.mdw.ac.at/goebl) ([@wergo](https://github.com/wergo)) and [David M. Weigl](https://iwk.mdw.ac.at/david-weigl) ([@musicog](https://github.com/musicog)), [Department of Music Acoustics – Wiener Klangstil (IWK)](https://iwk.mdw.ac.at), [mdw – University of Music and Performing Arts Vienna](https://mdw.ac.at).
 Development is undertaken as part of the [Signature Sound Vienna Project](https://iwk.mdw.ac.at/signature-sound-vienna).
 This research was funded by the [Austrian Science Fund (FWF)](https://fwf.ac.at) P 34664-G. The *mei-friend* Atom plugin package was developed as part of [TROMPA](https://trompamusic.eu) (Towards Richer Online Music Public-domain Archives), with funding from the [European Union's Horizon 2020 research and innovation programme](https://ec.europa.eu/info/research-and-innovation/funding/funding-opportunities/funding-programmes-and-open-calls/horizon-2020_en) H2020-EU.3.6.3.1. under grant agreement No 770376.

 ## License
 The *mei-friend* Web application is published under the [GNU AGPL 3.0](https://www.gnu.org/licenses/agpl-3.0.html) license.